pdee/pdee/doc/commands-python-mode.rst

 py-execute-defun
 ----------------
-Send the current defun (class or method) to the inferior Python process.
+Send the current defun (class or method) to the Python process.

 py-process-file
 ---------------